 It’s also really effective at canceling out noise because of the design that keeps the earpieces tightly secured into the ear canals; this is necessary because the headphones don’t attach to the user any other way, so it relies mostly on being airtight to guarantee that it won’t just pop out.

-On a single charge, the Rowkin Bit Charge can last up to 3 hours, which sadly is only half of the average batter life for typical wireless Bluetooth headsets.
-While 3 hours can definitely last an entire run with a few minutes to spare, there are some users who find the constant need to recharge something of a hassle.
+On a single charge, the Rowkin Ascent Charge+ can last up to 3.5 hours, which sadly is only half of the average batter life for typical wireless Bluetooth headsets.
+While 3.5 hours can definitely last an entire run with a few minutes to spare, there are some users who find the constant need to recharge something of a hassle.

 The Rowkin Bit Charge is a durable, water and sweat resistant headset that’s as compact as they get.
 Unfortunately, a few design flaws, size considerations, and poor battery life can sap some of your satisfaction.